nwoolr20/CHARM/documents/CHARM-Algorithm-Spec.md

 ## Abstract

-CHARM (Chaotic Hierarchical Adaptive Resilient Mechanism) is a linear streaming cryptographic hash function designed with entropy-native principles.
+CHARM is a linear streaming cryptographic hash function designed with entropy-native principles.
 This document provides the complete, frozen specification for CHARM-n where n ∈ {256, 384, 512}, enabling independent, bit-for-bit compatible implementations.

 ## 1. Algorithm Identity & Domain